The Launch of Beep Cricket

 To the right is a photo of Hon Mark Ryan MP, Minister for Police and Member for Morayfield.

-From the very beginning, Mark was instrumental in the founding of Blind Bats Inc. His help and guidance along our journey of development have been an inspiration.
 Mark also opened the batting for us at the Mayors XI match and told the crowd that he considered the launch of the beeping ball to be ‘the world premiere of Beep Cricket.’

 BATS Sports Club